-The NeoPATH Pro Universal AP Polymer Kit is designed using a one-step or two-step method for detecting mouse and/or rabbit primary antibodies to form an antibody-enzyme complex.
+The NeoPATH Pro Rabbit Amp AP Kit is designed using a one-step method for detecting rabbit primary antibodies to form an antibody-enzyme complex.
 This complex is then visualized using an appropriate substrate/chromogen.
-In the one-step method a secondary antibody directly linked to the micro-polymer is applied while in the two-step method the secondary antibody is unlabeled, and an additional enzyme-linked polymer labeled reagent is sequentially applied.
-The two-step method is designed to amplify the detection in cases of low expressing antigens.
+In the one-step method a secondary antibody directly linked to the micro-polymer is applied and an additional enzyme-linked polymer labeled reagent is sequentially applied.